 - 1/2 cup chopped cilantro (or more, if you like)

-- In a large bowl blend together the red wine vinegar, the olive oil, chili powder and salt.
+- In a large bowl whisk together the olive oil, the red wine vinegar, chili powder and salt.

-- Add black-eyed peas, beans, corn, tomatoes, bell peppers and red onion.
+- Add black-eyed peas, beans, corn, tomatoes, bell peppers and red onion to the Italian dressing.

 - Stir to combine.

-- Chill in the fridge tor at least 1 hour to marinate, better over night.
+- Chill in the fridge for at least 1 hour to marinate, better over night.

 - Vary ingredients according to your own taste and color preference.